Analysis | The Trump team throws in the towel on proving voter fraud

 Fellow Trump lawyer Jenna Ellis said earlier this week that state legislatures have “more than enough” evidence of fraud to take action to invalidate their elections.

-Former Trump lawyer Sidney Powell has said, “We’ve got a number of smoking guns. … We have a lot of extremely solid evidence.
+Former Trump lawyer Sidney Powell has said: “We’ve got a number of smoking guns. … We have a lot of extremely solid evidence.
 It’s beyond impressive, and absolutely terrifying.”

 The Texas lawsuit, though, shifts the focus entirely to another matter: the actions of elections officials.
 It says their actions, including the Republicans who run Georgia’s elections, actually obscured evidence of fraud.